aws-samples/water-tank-digital-twin/README.md

 1. in your AWS Account [enable AWS IAM Identity Center and create a user for yourself](https://console.aws.amazon.com/singlesignon/identity/home)
 1. Finally in the root folder, run the following commands
    ```
-   npm install
    npm run deploy-pipeline
    ```
 1. This is the only time you need to run commands locally, for any future changes just push new commits to your repo and the pipeline redeploy the new code changes.

 ### Setup the raspberry PI (only if physical)

-This steps assume you have an SD Card and Raspberry Pi
+This steps assume you have an SD Card and Raspberry PI

+1. Make sure your backend is configured to work against a physical hardware:
+   1. Set to `false` the `virtual` flag in `cdk.json`
+   1. Redeploy the stack (directly or through CI/CD with a git commit)
 1. Install Raspeberry Pi OS Lite (64-bit) on a SD card:
    1. Download [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
    1. Launch the imager